samdark/yii2-cookbook/book/index.md

 - Using your own version of jQuery
 - Using jQuery from CDN
 - Using Google fonts as assets
+- Cookies for subdomains
+- Using and customizing captcha
+- Using WYSIWYG
+- AJAX???

 Security
 --------